 Transactions they apply to Charges added to the account with the transaction Exchange rates for the day the transaction is converted into Sterling Purchases 2.99% of the The card schemes Cash or cash related payments transaction amount in Sterling (rather than the currency of the transaction). use market rates.
-You can find the current exchange rates by visiting The minimum charge is £3 for cash or cash related payments. visa.co.uk/ support/consumer/ travel-support/ exchange-rate- This is on top of any other charge (for example, a cash transaction in Euro will have two charges.
-A charge for withdrawing cash and calculator.html or mastercard.co.uk/ en-gb/consumers/ get-support/ convert-currency. html. a charge for a non- Sterling transaction).
+You can find the current exchange rates by visiting The minimum charge is £3 for cash or cash related payments. visa.co.uk/ support/consumer/ travel-support/ exchange-rate- This is on top of any other charge (for example, a cash transaction in calculator.html or mastercard.co.uk/ en-gb/consumers/ get-support/ Euro will have two convert-currency. charges.
+A charge for withdrawing cash and a charge for a non-Sterling transaction). html.